 So why having 2 different shaft threads and making it so confusing?

-They call this ‘Self locking’, because on a quadcopter we have 2 motors spinning CW direction and the other two spinning CCW.
-As the motors are spinning, the prop nuts automatically tighten themselves and doesn’t come loose.
+They call this ‘Self locking’, because on a quadcopter we have 2 motors spinning clockwise direction and the other two spinning counter clockwise.
+By using threads that are the opposite to motor spin direction, the prop nuts automatically lock themselves down and won’t come loose.

-If you have CW motor, get the Right handed thread nut (standard thread).
+So basically if you can fasten the prop nut clockwise, then you have a CCW motor, for which you should get the Right handed thread nut (standard thread).

-For CCW motors, go for left hand thread nuts (reverse thread)
+For CW motors, go for the Left hand thread nuts (reverse thread)

 Where to install CW and CCW motors in a quadcopter?